corrode/corrode.github.io/content/blog/simple/index.md

 But sharp tools they are!
 To master Rust is to say "no" to these tools more often than you say "yes."

-You might see an optimization opportunity and feel to urge to jump at it.
+You might see an optimization opportunity and feel the urge to jump at it.
 But time and again, I see people make that optimization without prior validation.
 Measure twice, cut once.

 ### Delay Refactoring

 That might sound counterintuitive.
-After all shouldn't constant refactoring make our code better as we go?
+After all, shouldn't constant refactoring make our code better as we go?

 The problem is that we have limited information at the time of writing our first prototype.
 If we refactor too early, we might end up in a worse place than where we started.

 Take the CSV exporter from the beginning as an example: a smart engineer saw an opportunity to refactor the code in order to support multiple input formats.
-That locked us into a place where we had a generic exporter, which became a huge debugging burden while it prevented us to see a better abstraction had we deferred the refactoring.
+That locked us into a place where we had a generic exporter, which became a huge debugging burden while preventing us from seeing a better abstraction had we deferred the refactoring.
 Maybe we would have noticed that we're always dealing with CSV data, but we could decouple data validation from data exportation.
-If we saw that, it would have lead to better error messages like
+If we had seen that, it would have led to better error messages like:

 ```
 Error: Customer 123 has invalid address field: invalid UTF-8 sequence at byte index 23: Address: "123 M\xE9n St."